erSubhashThapa/100daysofcode/r2-log.md

   Skimmed this: [An Introduction to Environment Variables and How to Use Them](https://medium.com/chingu/an-introduction-to-environment-variables-and-how-to-use-them-f602f66d15fa)

-  In the tutorial for setting up a node server it says that after we install node, we won't be able to run node from anywhere because we still need to add the path to our environment variables.
+  In Greg's tutorial for setting up a node server, it says that after we install node, we won't be able to run node from anywhere because we still need to add the path to our environment variables.
 However, mine is working from anywhere and I don't see the environment variables for the node path when I run `env` in the command line.
 What's happening?

   ## Path Variable
-  In [this tutorial](https://rickchristianson.wordpress.com/2013/11/15/how-to-setup-a-node-js-server-on-mac-os-x-in-less-than-10-minutes/) It says to add these two variables through the command line:
+  In [this tutorial on setting up a node server for mac](https://rickchristianson.wordpress.com/2013/11/15/how-to-setup-a-node-js-server-on-mac-os-x-in-less-than-10-minutes/) it says to add these two variables through the command line:

   ```bash
   $ export NODE_PATH="/usr/local/lib/node"